srampinogroup/coding-in-chemistry/breviary.md

 ## When inside Vim

-When you launch Vim you are in command mode.
+When you launch Vim you are in **Command mode**.
 This means that the keyboard is meant to issue commands and not to type text.
 All filenames are relative to where you were (`pwd`) when you open the editor.